MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Sometimes while you work on a project, you may end up creating some temporary files.
 For example, if your text editor is Emacs, you may end up with lots of files called `<filename>~`.
 By default, Git tracks all files, including these.
-This tends to be annoying, since it means that any time you do `git status`, all of these unimportant files show up.
+This tends to be annoying since it means that any time you do `git status`, all of these unimportant files show up.

-We are now going to find out how to tell Git to ignore these files, so that it doesn't keep telling us about them ever time we do `git status`.
+We are now going to find out how to tell Git to ignore these files so that it doesn't keep telling us about them every time we do `git status`.
-Even if you aren't working with Emacs, someone else working on your project might, so let's do the courtesy of telling Git not to track these temporary files.
+Even if you aren't working with Emacs, someone else working on your project might.
+So let's do the courtesy of telling Git not to track these temporary files.
-First, lets ensure that we have a few dummy files.
+First, let's ensure that we have a few dummy files.
 Make empty files called `testing.txt~` and `README.md~` in your repository using your text editor of choice.